 Varieties of Rhubarb

-There are several varieties of rhubarb, but the most common ones are Victoria and Crimson.
-Victoria is a green-stalked rhubarb that is less tart than Crimson, which has bright red stalks and a more acidic flavor.
+Gardeners can choose from several varieties of rhubarb, but Victoria and Crimson remain the most common.
+Victoria grows with green stalks and offers a milder flavor, while Crimson produces bright red stalks with a sharper, more acidic taste.
 Other varieties include Canada Red, Valentine, and MacDonald.

 Rhubarb as a Perennial Plant